FlineDev/LaserFocusKit-Swift/README.md

 ```

-What we want to know in the Laser Focus strategy, is the global category for each "leaf" element in the graph, or the elements without children, the "atomic" elements, so to say because they are not further split(table).
+What we want to know in the Laser Focus strategy, is the global category for each "leaf" element in the graph, or the elements without children, the "atomic" elements, so to say.
+These elements are not further split(table) and can directly be worked on.
 Just calling the `LaserFocus.prioritizedAtoms(inputs:)` gives us exactly these elements:

 ```swift
 let outputs: [ActionableOutput] = LaserFocus.prioritizedAtoms(inputs: inputs)